xxNull-lsk/rtl8812AU/README.md

 # Rtl8812AU Realtek 802.11ac Linux Driver(rtl8812au)

-This is version 5.1.5 (rtl8812AU_linux_v5.1.5_19247.20160830) of the RealTek 8812AU USB WiFi driver for AC1200 (801.11ac) Wireless Dual-Band USB Adapters.
-It supports supports USB 3.0 and has been tested to work with Linux Kernels 3.16.x to 4.12.x
+This driver is an update of version 5.1.5 (rtl8812AU_linux_v5.1.5_19247.20160830) of the RealTek 8812AU USB WiFi Linux driver for AC1200 (801.11ac) adapters.

+It supports supports USB 3.0 and has been succesfully tested to work with Linux Kernels 3.16.x to 4.12.x as well as AMD's Radeon Open Compute (ROCm) kernel.

-This version was originally downloaded from [Tenda](http://www.tenda.com.cn/download/detail-2614.html).
-However, several improvements have been made including the addition of rtw_led_ctrl module parameter, so the led blinks normally or is always on or off.
+The original version of this driver was downloaded from [Tenda](http://www.tenda.com.cn/download/detail-2614.html).
+However, several improvements have been made including the addition of a rtw_led_ctrl module parameter.
+This allows setting the led to blink normally or stay in an always on or off state.

 # Supported Device List